Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-Hosted by singer Billy J Kramer and backed up by his band The Factory / The Remo.
-Kramer was supported by regular ‘Disc Dolly’ actress Dianne Greaves, who would later be replaced by actress / singer Ayshea.
-Talking ahead of the show's debut Muriel Young said "As soon as I saw Diane's photo, I knew she was the little blonde disc dolly we wanted."
-Singer Billie Davis had appeared in the pilot edition, taped in September 1968.
+Talking ahead of the show's debut show producer Muriel Young said "As soon as I saw Diane's photo, I knew she was the little blonde disc dolly we wanted."
+However, it could have been different as singer Billie Davis had appeared in the pilot edition, taped in September 1968.

 From the TV Times “Pop into the Discotheque where your hosts Billy J Kramer and the Remo, Ayshea and The Four Spots invite you to meet their guests.”
-They also claimed the show was aimed at "eight to fourteen year olds."
+They also made to claim that the show was aimed at "eight to fourteen year olds."

 THE DISCOTHEQUE / DISCOTHEQUE